 Be sure to head downtown early to claim a spot for whatever parade you choose to view.

-You can attend a number of concerts, many of which take place at the Central Wesleyan Church, that feature rock acts, chamber orchestras, and even R&B favorites.
+You can attend a number of concerts taking place all over town that feature rock acts, country western, chamber concerts, and community talent showcases.
 Tickets for these musical events vary in price.

 Eating In Holland